-Funding under warranty of ECA has two schemes.
-According to the first scheme, credit is given to domestic bank for financing the contract of domestic importer.
+Financing against the guarantees of ECA has two schemes.
+According to the first scheme, credit is given to domestic bank for financing the target contract of domestic importer.
 Domestic bank concludes an individual credit agreement with a foreign bank, by which the credit is granted to domestic bank under the guarantee of the ECA.
-This loan is targeted and the bank does not receive this money, because money are received by an exporter, manufacturer.
+This loan has special-purpose character and the bank does not receive this money, because money are received directly by an exporter, manufacturer.
 The foreign bank pays for supply contract and domestic bank must repay the credit debt.
-Domestic bank, in turn, conducts a credit agreement with the company.
-According to the second scheme, a foreign bankcreditor provides a direct loan to the domestic importer under the guarantees of domestic banks.
+Domestic bank, in turn, conducts a credit agreement with the enterprise.
+According to the second scheme, a foreign bank-creditor provides a direct credit to the domestic importer under the guarantees of domestic banks.
 Thus, in the first case the borrower is a national bank, and in the second - a domestic enterprise.
-The particular choice of scheme depends on who (bank or importer) is trusted more by the financing bank, and Export Credit Agencies.
-The main condition for obtaining ECA guarantees for banks - is the availability of a client with a large import contract of equipment.
+The particular choice of scheme depends on who (bank or enterprise-importer) deserves more trust of the bank, which finances, and by Export Credit Agency.
+The main condition for obtaining ECA guarantees for banks is the availability of a client with a large import contract of equipment.
 For banks with which the ECA has a positive experience, the formalities are minimized.
 In order to obtain approval of ECA, the national bank must meet the standard requirements;